-NEW: How will work-study be affected?
+How will work-study be affected?

 Students in Colorado: Any student living in the State of Colorado, whether on or off campus, will be able to work for Colorado College either on campus or remotely.
 Those who are eligible to work are highly encouraged to apply for jobs.

 Students outside of Colorado: Students participating in distance learning from outside of the state of Colorado will not be eligible to work.
 For students awarded work-study as part of their financial aid package, Colorado College will supplement half of the fall work-study award by crediting it to the student’s account.
 It will either reduce what the student owes on a payment plan or will create a refund.
 The college will complete this once the list of students who have left campus has been finalized (around Thursday, Oct.
 1).

 How will housing and meal plan refunds work?

 We are finalizing our lists of students who are approved to either stay on campus or come to campus beginning in Block 2 so we can appropriately credit students’ accounts for housing charges they may not be incurring.
 For students who are moving off campus or are not approved to live on campus, we will remove their housing and meal plan charges that have not incurred for the year.
 The students who lived in South, Mathias, or Loomis halls and were quarantined will not be charged for their housing for Block 1.
 For meal plans, we will remove charges that do not correspond to meals that have already been consumed.
 In addition, there is an infrastructure fee that we will prorate for the one block students have been on campus.

 If a student has not set foot on campus whatsoever, all fall and spring charges will be removed from their account.
 We will then determine what will happen for the spring once spring housing assignments are shared, and we will place corresponding charges on a student’s account.